dbernhard-0x7CD/simple-reaction-daemon/README.md

 # Use case - wireguard VPN

-If you have a wireguard VPN with a dynamic IP it'll disconnect if the IP changes.
+If you have a wireguard VPN with a dynamic IP it'll disconnect if the IP of the server changes.

 Using srd you can mitigate this with the following *target file*:

 ```